TritonDataCenter/rfd/rfd/0067/README.md

 ## usbkey and assets

 The usbkey holds the platforms that CNs use for netboot.
 Those are served via the 'assets' zone.
-We will need to change the processing that add data to the usbkey to update the keys on the "core" CNs (or some concept of a backup target if don't have other "core" CNs).
+We will need to change the processing that adds data to the usbkey to update the keys on the "core" CNs (or some concept of a backup target if don't have other "core" CNs).
 We will also need tooling to check and sync.
 Some examples: